 - “accepted” (contracted for publication; currently under revision)

 - “in press” (in the hands of copy editor, typesetter, or printer)

 5. Three Letters of Reference.
 These letters are required by the same deadline as all other application materials.
 Letters must be submitted via the Letter of Reference Webform.
-Recommenders will not receive a prompt or link from the Newberry; applicants are responsible for contacting their recommenders to ensure that letters are submitted by the application deadline.
+Applicants are responsible for contacting their recommenders to ensure that letters are submitted by the application deadline; recommenders will not receive a prompt or link from the Newberry.
 We will not accept more than three letters of reference for any application.